Asaf-ud-Daula: Reign

 Asaf-ud-Dowlah became Nawab at the age of 26, on the death of his father, Shuja-ud-Daula, on 28 January 1775.
 He assumed the throne with the aid of the British East India Company, outmanoeuvring his younger brother Saadat Ali who led a failed mutiny in the army.
 British Colonel John Parker defeated the mutineers decisively, securing Asaf-ud-Daula's succession.
 His first Chief Minister, Mukhtar-ud-Daula, was assassinated in the revolt.

 The other challenge to Asaf's rule was his mother Umat-ul-Zohra (better known as Bahu Begum), who had amassed considerable control over the treasury and her own jagirs and private armed forces.
 She, at one point, sought the Company's direct assistance in the appointment of anti-Asaf ministers.
 When Shuja-ud-Daula died, he left two million pounds sterling buried in the vaults of the zenana.
 The widow and mother of the deceased prince claimed the whole of this treasure under the terms of a will which was never produced.
 When Warren Hastings pressed the nawab for the payment of the debt due to the Company, he obtained from his mother a loan of 26 lakh (2.6 million) rupees, for which he gave her a jagir (land) of four times the value; of subsequently obtained 30 lakh (3 million) more in return for a full acquittal, and the recognition of her jagirs without interference for life by the Company.
 These jagirs were afterwards confiscated on the ground of the begum's complicity in the rising of Chait Singh, which was attested by documentary evidence.
-Ultimately this removed Umat-ul-Zohra as an obstacle to Asaf's reign.

 In the aftermath of Saadat's revolt, Asaf sought to restructure the government, particularly by appointing nobles favourable to his cause and British officers to his military.
 Asaf appointed Hasan Riza Khan as his chief minister.
 Although he had little experience in administration, his assistant Haydar Beg Khan turned out to be a valuable support.
 Tikayt Ray was appointed as the finance minister.

 Asaf was known for his generosity, particularly the offering of food and public employment in times of famine.
 Notably, the Bara Imambara in Lucknow, was constructed during his reign by destitute workers seeking employment.
 A popular saying of his time spoke of his benevolence: "Jisko na de Maulā, usko de Asaf-ud-daulā" which translates to "to whom even God does not give, Asaf-ud-Daula gives."

 He was painted several times by Johann Zoffany.